 Rank out of 7: 4

-Mylonas Winery describes their Assyrtiko as having “a complex aromatic palette where mineral elements coexist with citrus fruit flavors (citrus and lime) and white spring flowers,” while also being “full-bodied and lively on the palate, embellished by fruity and herbaceous aromas along with strong mineral notes.
-A wine with finesse and a long aftertaste.”
+Mylonas Winery describes their Assyrtiko as having “complex aromatic palette where mineral aromatic elements coexist with the aromas of citrus fruits (citrus and lime) and spring white flowers,” while also being “rich, full-bodied with lively acidity, interspersed with aromas of citrus fruits and herbs with intense mineral elements.
+A fine wine with a long, persistent aftertaste.”

 Domaine Skouras offers this description of the Zoe: “The color is bright, light cerise with pink hues.
 Vibrant and clear on the nose, with aromas of ripe cherries, raspberries, hints of flowers, and rose petal notes.
 On the palate it has a medium body, moderately high acidity and the slightest suggestion of very ripe tannins.
 Flavors are consistent with the aromas, with a light sensation of sweet grass and bubble gum.
 The finish is moderately long, with developing flavors that lead to complexity.”